ryardley/indexr/README.md

 ### Including the globbed files.

-By using the `--  direct-import` flag it will include the searched files specifically in the import statements:
+By using the `--direct-import` flag it will include the searched files specifically in the import statements:

 ```bash
 $ indexr . --submodules '*/server.js' --direct-import